iuitanyi/Advancing-DRI-Access-at-THP/README.md

 and indicate if changes were made) in any reasonable manner, but not in any way that suggests the licensor endorses you or your use, and with no additional restrictions.
 <!--Replace these sentences to appropriate reflect the license chosen in your project-->

-For a more detailed contribution guideline, please check o) for contributors.
-- **Code of Conduct:** [Code of Conduct](link-to-coc) ensures a respectful project environment.
-- **Resource Plans:** Details on available resources and recommended practices for the project team.

 ## Licensing